kaletap/nlp-style-transfer/README.md

     * Paper: https://papers.nips.cc/paper/7717-adversarial-text-generation-via-feature-movers-distance.pdf
     * Code: https://github.com/shentianxiao/language-style-transfer [1]

+## Progress:
+1. Implemented data downloading (imdb) that will later be used for training.
+17.07.19
+2. Changed code in language-style-transfer from python2 to python3.
+17.07.19

+## TODO:
+1. Run this code (write requirements file / docker)

 [1] Reimplementation of original code.
 Link to author's repository at http://zhegan27.github.io/Paper.html) was not available.